Redux, Redux Toolkit & RTK Query — State. Fetch. Master.

 Q1.
 Do I need prior Redux knowledge?

 Basic React helps.
-The assignments start from fundamentals and quickly move to idiomatic RTK.
+The assignments start from fundamentals and quickly move to idiomatic Redux Toolkit.

 Q2.
 Should I use TypeScript?

-Optional—but highly recommended.
-Topics include TS prompts for typesafe slices, thunks, and APIs.
+It’s optional but highly recommended.
+Topics include TypeScript prompts for typesafe slices, thunks, and APIs.

 Q3.
 How do I verify correctness?

-Use Redux DevTools to inspect actions/state, check selector outputs, and write tests for reducers/thunks/RTKQ hooks.
+Use Redux DevTools to inspect actions and state, check selector outputs, and write tests for reducers, thunks, and RTK Query hooks.

+Yes.
 Selected topics include reference implementations and alternative approaches.
-Attempt first; then compare.
+Attempt the assignments first, then compare with the solutions.

-Plan 20–60 minutes per difficulty band per topic; RTK Query tracks may take longer initially.
+Plan 20–60 minutes per difficulty band per topic.
+RTK Query tasks, especially involving APIs, may take longer initially.